-Moving to Barcelona in 2023 an expat guide is your reference on this wonderful metropolitan city.
-Barcelona is a place where expats have to jostle for space with up to nine million tourists, and where the traditional laidback attitude and slow-paced lifestyle associated with Spain have seemingly been exiled far, far away.
+Moving to Barcelona from the UK is your reference on this wonderful metropolitan city.
+Barcelona is a place where british expats have to jostle for space with up to nine million tourists, and where the traditional laidback attitude and slow-paced lifestyle associated with Spain have seemingly been exiled far, far away.
+If you visit Spain, you must visit Barcelona.

 This expat guide to moving to Barcelona in 2023 will help you decide whether you’d like to move there or not.
-If you do, don’t forget to contact us for your removal to Spain
+There is more info here on moving to the Spanish Costas.
+If you do decide to move, don’t forget to contact us for your removal to Spain

 Where exactly is Barcelona?